Bryan Cupito: Family

 Bryan was the younger of his one other sibling, Brad Cupito.
 His parents are Steve Cupito and Erin Cupito, from Cincinnati;

+His daughter Ava is committed to play basketball at Florida Atlantic University and will be a freshman there in 2027.

 College career

 Cupito ranks third on Minnesota's career passing yards list, with 7,446.
 He also ranks third in Gophers history in touchdowns with 55.